 With an understanding of how interconnected health and well-being are to the prosperity of the U.S. economy and our communities, students will view healthcare through a Jesuit lens and propose solutions for how we can improve the healthcare system for the betterment of all.

-Contact Sandeep Dahiya, academic director, at Sandeep.Dahiya@georgetown.edu.
+Contact Sandeep Dahiya, academic director, at Sandeep.Dahiya@georgetown.edu, with questions.

 Coursework